rangerfire/urban-traffic/README.md

 # urban-traffic

-"ProjectPreview" will show the principle of this project and how to use this project.
+"ProjectPreview" will show the principles of this project and how to use this project.